MicroFocus/ng-gulp/README.md

 The port for the dev server.
 Override configuration in gulpfile and ng-gulp with commandline argument "--port".
 (ex: `gulp --port=4000`)

+### .productionServer
+Type: `Object`
+Default: `{}`

+connect configuration for production server. *Note: Do not specify port in the connect configuration.
+Use .productionServerPort option instead.*

 ### .productionServerGzip
 Type: `boolean`